What Are Poverty Thresholds And Poverty Guidelines?

 • Department of Labor: Job Corps, National Farmworker Jobs Program, Workforce Investment Act Youth Activities

-Major means-tested programs (programs for which eligibility is based on income level) that do not use the poverty guidelines in determining eligibility include Supplemental Security Income, and the Social Services Block Grant.
+Major means-tested programs (programs for which eligibility is based on income level) not using poverty guidelines to determine eligibility include Supplemental Security Income and the Social Services Block Grant.

 Some state and local governments use the federal poverty guidelines in some of their programs and activities, such as financial guidelines for child support enforcement and eligibility for cash assistance under the Temporary Assistance for Needy Families (TANF) program.